lrq3000/pyFileFixity/README.rst

 platform, so this point is not really a problem.

-To workaround this issue (directory meta-data are critical spots), other softwares use a one-time storage medium.
+To workaround this issue (directory meta-data are critical spots), other softwares use a one-time storage medium (ie, writing your data along with generating and writing the ecc).
 This way, they can access at the bit level the inode info, and they are guaranted that the inodes won't ever change.
 This is the approach taken by DVDisaster: by using optical mediums, it can compute inodes that will be permanent, and thus